sowcow/blog/content/posts/orsa.md

 After the movie I instantly rewatched the very distinctive scene in the garden.
 And I got "rewatch value" right there from accidental phrases that reveal you more about characters.

-Anyway It looks that Sandra goes back into the house of her youth to deal with some ceremony.
+Anyway It looks that Sandra takes her husband Andrew and goes back into the house of her youth to deal with some ceremony.
 And personally also to meet and finish it with ghosts of the past.
 So she meets her brother Gianni.